 Dr. Henry Ziegler has an M.D. from McGill University, an M.P.H. from Johns Hopkins University, and is board certified in internal medicine and board eligible in preventive medicine.
 He has held faculty appointments with three different U.S. medical schools and is a clinical assistant professor of medicine at the Wisconsin College of Medicine and a clinical assistant professor of global health at the University of Washington School of Public Health.

 Dr. Ziegler has 30-plus years of community health/public health leadership and expertise in both the U.S. and internationally.
 He has developed and led a large community health system in Cleveland, Ohio, been director of the Prevention Division of the Seattle-King County Department of Public Health, and been in other community health leadership and clinical roles.
-Internationally, with Dr. Gilbert Bukenya, he led the development of leadership and management training for M.P.H. students in Uganda, which resulted in a Ugandan District Health Management Manual, used as the standard public health management text at Makerere University.
+Internationally, with Dr. Gilbert Bukenya, he led the development of leadership and management training for M.P.H. students in Uganda, which resulted in the Manual of District Health Management for Uganda, used as the standard public health management text at Makerere University.
 With Ethiopian and American colleagues, Dr. Ziegler developed an Ethiopian Reproductive Health Manual used throughout Ethiopia.

 Priscilla B. Ziegler, Sc.M., N.D., M.S.N.